Hamiltonian Extrema of an Arbitrary Flux-Biased Josephson Circuit: Equilibrium points of an arbitrary superconducting loop

 The absolute value of the maximum phase drop across the linear inductor and the larger JJ will be given, respectively, by $\textrm{max}\{|\bar{\varphi}_L|\} = \beta_L$ and $\textrm{max}\{|\bar{\varphi}_J|\} = \arcsin{\beta_J}$, where

+Note that $\beta_J \leq 1$ by definition.
 In these last definitions, $L$ is the inductance of the linear inductor, and $I_J$ the critical current of the big JJ.
 Such maximum values correspond, as in Fig. \ref{fig:3}(b) and (c), to a flow of current through the elements equal to $I_F$, i.e. to a phase drop across the small JJ, $\bar{\varphi}_F = \pi/2$.
 For a generic value of $\bar{\varphi}_F$, the phases of the constrained elements read

-where $n\in\mathbb{Z}$ is the integer multiple of $\pi$ around which the CPR of the bigger JJ is evaluated.
-In the rest of the manuscript, we will only consider the case $n=0$, as in Fig. \ref{fig:3}(c).
-The properties of a superconducting array for $z\neq0$ are outside the scope of this work, since they are associated with higher energy, metastable equilibrium points.
+where $z\in\mathbb{Z}$ is the integer multiple of $\pi$ around which the CPR of the bigger JJ is evaluated.
+In the rest of the manuscript, we will only consider the case $z=0$, as in Fig. \ref{fig:3}(c).
+The properties of a superconducting array for $z\neq0$ are outside the scope of this work, since they are associated to higher potential energy curves.
+These curves can still have equilibrium points with positive curvature, but of higher energy with respect to those of the potential energy associated with $z=0$.
+As a consequence, the equilibrium points for $z\neq0$ can be classified as metastable.

 We can now establish the CPR of the branch, observing that the total phase drop $\bar{\varphi}$ is obtained by adding the phase drops across the elements, while the current $\bar{i}$ can be expressed as the one through the free JJ.
 We obtain the following system of parametric equations